sergant210/modxhelpers/docs/en/logger.md

 ##logger
-It's a special class which enhance the base funcitonality of thoe MODX log method.
+It's a special class which enhance the base functionality of the MODX log method.
 It's used by 4 functions:

 * log_error() - logs a message for the error log level.
 * log_warn() - logs a message for the warning log level.